Contact Us

 How much do you know Nike Davies-Okundaye?

-To answer you question; Chief (Mrs.) Oyenike Monica Okundaye (formerly Nike Seven Seven) was born in 1954.
+To answer your question, Chief (Mrs.) Oyenike Monica Okundaye (formerly Nike Seven Seven) was born in 1954.
 She is one of the leading figures of the famous Oshogbo art movement.
 Her art recreates Nigeria’s disappearing traditions in Imaginative and interesting ways.
-A world acclaimed artist and textile designer, one of her paintings is on display at the Smithsonian American Art Museum, and she has conducted demonstration and lectures on traditional Nigerian textiles at the Harvard University and other universities in the United States, Nigeria, Belgium, Germany, Austria, Italy and other parts of the world.
+A world-acclaimed artist and textile designer, one of her paintings is on display at the Smithsonian American Art Museum, and she has conducted demonstrations and lectures on traditional Nigerian textiles at Harvard University and other universities in the United States, Nigeria, Belgium, Germany, Austria, Italy and other parts of the world.

 Tete-Katchan, Omofemi take over Alexis with ‘Fair and Square’